-Update the /etc/hosts on all the Splunk servers with that of cluster master so every server can be accessed through the hostnames without any issues.
-If this is not set up, connecting from indexer/search head to the Cluster Master will fail.
+Update the /etc/hosts on all the Splunk servers with that of cluster manager so every server can be accessed through the hostnames without any issues.
+If this is not set up, connecting from indexer/search head to the Cluster Manager will fail.

 2.2.3 Prerequisite packages